cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/build-and-config/service-networking.md

 If you need an introduction to the concept of Service Networking, you can find one [here](/maestro/the-basics/concepts-and-terminology.html#service-networking).

+Read [our guide to using service.yml](/maestro/how-to-guides/build-and-config/docker-service-configuration.html) for more help on customizing your service configuration.

 ## Non-HTTP ports (TCP and UDP)

 If your application does not use HTTP traffic you can map ports by specifying the protocol (TCP or UDP).